mohabdel2013/twitter-sentiment-analysis/README.md

 In this experiment, we use input of softmax layer in [convolution nueral network][1] as valuable features, and we combine these features with lexicon features and classify tweets' sentiment using SVM.

 # Preprocessing
 We use SemEval 2013 dataset in our experiment.
 After tokenizing tweets with [ark-tweet-nlp][2], we replace Numerics, URLs, User mentions and Punctuations with NUM, URL, USR and PUN respectively.
-You can find the preprocessed tweets.
+You can download the preprocessed tweets freely.

 # Feature Extracting
 We use five lexicon: